Lene-Ayele/Diversity-and-Inclusion/README.md

 The analysis results are summarized as follows:

-1.There is a clear trend where higher educational levels correspond to higher average salaries.
+1. There is a clear trend where higher educational levels correspond to higher average salaries.
 This suggests a strong correlation between the level of education and salary, indicating that higher educational attainment is associated with higher earning potential.
 2. The analysis also indicates a gender pay gap across board with male employees earning on average more than female employees.
 This gender pay gap highlights a disparity that is commonly observed in various industries and regions.
 3. There is a notable difference in salary levels among different ethnic groups with Whites and Asians earning the highest than other ethinicities in most countries.
 4. Blacks are underrepresented in the U.K and Australia.

 ### Recommendations